kadenremley/Website-for-Events/README.md

-# Website-for-Events
-EventEase is a full stack web application built using ASP.NET Core MVC that allows one to manage their venues, events, and bookings.
-It utilizes technologies such as C#, Entity Framework Core, SQL Server, MVC design pattern, CRUD, validation, search, and Azurite Blob Storage.
+EventEase is a full stack ASP.NET Core MVC application that was created to organize venues, events, and bookings in a systematic manner.
+In terms of technology stack, C#, ASP.NET Core MVC, Entity Framework Core, SQL Server, Razor Views, and Bootstrap were used in order to develop EventEase.
+The objective of the website is to assist organizations in managing their venue bookings systematically without any scheduling conflicts.

+MVC stands for Model View Controller, which means that the application is divided into models, views, and controllers.
+Entity Framework Core has been used for database integration and object relational mapping.
+Data can be stored and retrieved from SQL Server through C# classes and LINQ queries.
+CRUD operations have been performed on Venues, Events, and Bookings.

+Cloud Development was implemented through the use of Azurite Blob Storage, a tool that mimics Microsoft Azure Blob Storage locally.
+Instead of having the users manually store image URLs, they can now upload images for venues and events directly into their blob storage containers.
+In addition, there is validation and error handling for preventing double bookings, from deleting records that have active bookings, and providing users with alerts for validation.

+There is also a search feature, better display of bookings by using related table data, previews for the images, responsive layout, and database relations between tables.
+This project showcases the practical understanding of cloud development, database management, MVC framework, dependency injection, validation, file uploads, and web application development best practices.
+The technologies and skills learned in this project will be very useful in the industry.